-The Form Tutors, who are responsible for daily registration of children in their forms are usually the best first point of contact for parents/carers wishing to discuss issues regarding their children.
+The Form Tutors, who are responsible for daily registration of children in their forms, are usually the best first point of contact for parents / carers wishing to discuss issues regarding their children.

-Also, for each key stage, we have Lead Form Tutors and dedicated Assistant Principals
+Also, for each key stage, we have Lead Form Tutors and Pastoral Leaders.